scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

-Today many software packages exist for this purpose for MD, LAMMPS :cite:`plimpton1993`, GROMACS :cite:`berendsen.etal1995, abraham.etal2015`, OpenMM :cite:`eastman.etal2017`, and Amber :cite:`salomon-ferrer.etal2013, case.etal2005` and MC, Cassandra :cite:`shah.etal2017` and MCCS Towhee :cite:`martin2013`, to name a few.
+Today many software packages exist for this purpose for MD, LAMMPS :cite:`plimpton1993`, GROMACS :cite:`berendsen.etal1995, abraham.etal2015`, OpenMM :cite:`eastman.etal2017`, and Amber :cite:`salomon-ferrer.etal2013, case.etal2005` and MC, Cassandra :cite:`shah.etal2017` and MCCCS Towhee :cite:`martin2013`, to name a few.
 Implementations on high performance GPUs :cite:`spellings.etal2017`, parallel architectures :cite:`niethammer.etal2014`, and the greater accessibility of computational power have improved tremendously the length :cite:`byna.etal2012` and